Life Insurance for dummies is not meant to give every possible answer to every possible question.

 Do not get carried away detailing every aspect of your life to your agent.
-If it seems relevant, it probably is…. let your agent and the life insurance carrier know about it.
+If it seems relevant, it probably is…. let your agent and the insurance carrier know about it.

 This is making a false statement of a material fact on the life insurance application.
 Misrepresentation is stating something knowingly that is not accurate.

 What will happen if I make a misrepresentation on my life insurance application?

-Well, it could be voidable or known as a voidable contract.
-A voidable contract may be because the life insurance carrier not to honor your life insurance contract.
-Be honest on the application.
+An avoidable contract may be because the insurance carrier not to honor your life coverage contract.

 And now for the bad one.

-Most likely if this occurs on the life application you are going to have your contract voided or not honored.
+Most likely if this occurs in the life application you are going to have your contract voided or not honored.